- Contract coming soon

-Because last years exhibitors have until September 7th, 2018 to sign up, we won’t know for sure if your company/category is already covered until after that date.
-We also won’t know about location availability until after September 7th, but we advise that you send a note with your contract if you have any preferences and we’ll do our best.
+Because last years exhibitors have until Mid – September to sign up, we don’t know for sure if your company/category is already covered until after that date.
+We also won’t know about location availability until after the floorplan is completed in late September, We advise that you send a note with your contract if you have any preferences and we’ll do our best to accommodate your requests.
 The cover letter explaining those things and more is available by clicking below.

-Hand crafted guidelines: One of our advertising messages for this show is to buy local and that you can buy a lot for your money, two of the reasons people come to the Christmas Bazaar.
+Hand crafted guidelines: One of our advertising messages for this show is to buy local.
 The other attraction is unique and unusual products.
 The show welcomes commercial products as well as handcrafted, however we do offer reduced booth rent to those who make their product themselves because of the many hours of labor that crafters put into the art compared with the typical commercial vendor.

 Our definition of handcrafted is: a product that you make by yourself.
 The vendors’ work must be predominant and the starting materials must be significantly altered and/or enhanced by the vendor.
 This can include embellished items such as sweatshirts that your own design has been hand applied to.
 It can also include high quality reproductions of your own original work.
 Some things that are not in this category are computerized printouts of, as an example, a family crest.
 Imported items do not qualify.

 In order to qualify for the handcrafted rate, you must submit photos of your items and photos of you making your product along with your contract.
 In lieu of photos, you can qualify yourself if you provide us with a list of juried shows that you’ve been a part of, such as Saturday Market.
 We will contact the promoters of those shows to confirm your eligibility.
-If you sell a handcrafted product your booth rent is reduced to $385 per 10 x 10.
+If you sell a handcrafted product your booth rent is reduced.